GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Properties of

 \event had a false alarm rate (FAR) of $160$, $420$ and $4.8$ per year and $p_{\text{astro}}$ of $<0.01$, $<0.01$ and $0.7$ when reported when using the \texttt{gstLAL}, \texttt{MBTA} and \texttt{pycbc-BBH} search pipelines respectively \cite{GWTC-3, Messick:2016aqy, Adams:2015ulm, Usman:2015kfa}.
 Both the FAR and $p_{\text{astro}}$ are computed using a quasi-circular template bank, and estimating these quantities using an eccentric template bank requires further investigation.
 We note, however, that the SNR for this event increases when an eccentric model with higher-order modes is used.
 The SEOBNRv4EHM analysis of NG+ increases the median two-detector (LIGO Hanford and LIGO Livingston) SNR from 6.87 to 8.30, which is higher than the three-detector (as above plus Virgo) median network SNR of 7.4 reported in Ref.~\cite{GWTC-3}.
 The quasi-circular IMRPhenomD~\citep{IMRPhenomD} analysis and the SEOBNRE results, reweighted from IMRPhenomD, of IRS+ find slightly lower median three-detector SNRs of $\sim6.9$, which may be attributed to the lack of higher-order modes in these waveforms.

 There are four key reasons that we consider measurement of eccentricity in \event to be of particular interest: \begin{itemize} \item \event has a relatively long duration.
 Eccentricity is stronger the further away from merger it is measured \citep{Peters1964}.
 For a fixed SNR, evidence for eccentricity also grows with the number of orbital cycles visible in-band, so long inspirals represent a less ambiguous opportunity to measure eccentricity~\citep{2021:Romero-Shaw:GWTC-2-ecc, 2023:Romero-Shaw:Ecc-or-precc}. \item \event has shown no evidence for spin-induced precession in analyses that include this effect \citep[e.g.,][]{GWTC-3}.
 This makes it unlikely that a spurious measurement of eccentricity would be made as a result of neglecting spin-precession in eccentric analyses \citep[e.g.,][]{2020:Romero-Shaw:GW190521, 2023:Romero-Shaw:Ecc-or-precc}. \item \event has been reported by several analyses using different inference methods and waveform models to have evidence for eccentricity.
 In addition to the two studies we compare in this work, see Ref.~\citep{Lluc:2025:eccentricity}. \item \event does not contain data quality issues, unlike GW200129 and GW190701, which were reported as eccentric candidates with higher Bayes factors in NG+. \end{itemize} The analyses of IRS+ and NG+ both favor the less extreme mass (higher chirp mass, more equal mass ratio) and spin ($\chi_\mathrm{eff}$ more consistent with 0) modes reported in Ref.~\citep{GWTC-3}.
-The two eccentric analyses find similar parameters for \event: the BBH has detector-frame (source-frame) chirp mass of $\mathcal{M}_c\simeq25$~M$_\odot$ ($\simeq17$~M$_\odot$), mass ratio $q\simeq 0.5$, and spins consistent with $\chi_\mathrm{eff} \simeq 0$ with a slight skew to positive values.
+The two eccentric analyses find consistent parameters for \event: the BBH has detector-frame (source-frame) chirp mass of $\mathcal{M}_c\simeq25$~M$_\odot$ ($\simeq17$~M$_\odot$), mass ratio $q\simeq 0.5$, and spins consistent with $\chi_\mathrm{eff} \simeq 0$ with a slight skew to positive values.
 Both favour luminosity distances $d_{\rm L}\simeq 2.5$~Gpc, lower than the distance of $\simeq4.1$~Gpc found in the GWTC-3 result \citep{GWTC-3}.
 Both also find distinctly non-zero posteriors for eccentricity as defined within the waveform model at $10$~Hz, $e_{10}$.
-Specifically, the analysis of IRS+ find $\mathcal{M}_c=25^{+3}_{-9}$~M$_\odot$, $q=0.65^{+0.30}_{-0.40}$, $\chi_\mathrm{eff}=0.05^{+0.23}_{-0.13}$, $d_\mathrm{L} = 2.6^{+1.6}_{-1.1}$~Gpc, and $e_{10} = 0.179^{+0.019}_{-0.178}$, while NG+ find $\mathcal{M}_c=26^{+5}_{-3}$~M$_\odot$, $q=0.55^{+0.40}_{-0.35}$, $\chi_\mathrm{eff}=0.13^{+0.29}_{-0.23}$, $d_\mathrm{L} = 2.4^{+1.9}_{-1.3}$~Gpc, and $e_{10} = 0.386^{+0.091}_{-0.385}$ (we quote medians and 90\% credible intervals).
+We compare median and $90\%$ credible intervals recovered parameters of interest between these two analyses and the analysis of the LVK in Table \ref{tab:parameters}.